It Takes Commitment and a United Community to End Homelessness

 Funds to cover rent are typically covered by a variety of rental assistance vouchers that are provided to our community by the U.S. Department of Housing and Urban Development (HUD) or the U.S Department of Veterans Affairs (VA) Veterans Affairs Supportive Housing Vouchers (VASH).
 These vouchers are then issued to the four Housing Authorities here in Orange County: Orange County Housing Authority, Santa Ana, Anaheim and Garden Grove Housing Authorities.
 United Way will raise private-sector funding to support tenants and landlords participating in the United to End Homelessness scattered site supportive housing program.

 No. Individuals would live in private apartments or permanent supportive housing developments while receiving the supportive care they need.

 Wouldn’t homeless individuals cause problems for those already living in the community where PSH is proposed?

 There is no evidence to suggest that the rate of complaints, evictions or arrests for those living in permanent supportive housing is higher than the rest of the population.
 As a matter of fact, with the supportive care provided for tenants in supportive housing and the wraparound services available to landlords, landlords and property managers providing supportive housing actually have more resources available to them than they do for addressing issues with other tenants.

 Aren’t homeless individuals concentrated in certain parts of the county?
 Why should someone in South Orange County or Newport Beach care?

 No city is immune to homelessness.
 As long as there are people who have disabling or debilitating conditions and our cost of living remains sky high, homelessness can and will happen anywhere across the county.
-The County’s 2019 Point-in-Time Count will detail exactly where homelessness exists, and we anticipate some surprising results.
+Please view the County’s 2019 Point-in-Time Count report for more information.

 Is there a way for regular citizens to get involved?
 What can they do?